My son JumpStart Jack is quickly approaching college decision time. We are very proud of him for going 5 for 5 on college admissions.

 Organizing the numbers

 This table first appeared in an earlier post here.
-The table includes sticker price, money awarded, our parental contribution, and the final bottom line for my son JumpStart Jr. I have opinions, but the college decision is my son’s, and I have attempted to help, by organizing the facts for him.
+The table includes sticker price, money awarded, our parental contribution, and the final bottom line for Jack.
+I have opinions, but the college decision is my son’s, and I have attempted to help, by organizing the facts for him.

 The chart has a new additional column detailing subsidized loan amount and work study.
 The government allows Stafford loans to all students in the amount of $5500 for their freshman year.
 The schools are in control of what portion will be unsubsidized and what portion will be subsidized.
 Both types of loan are in the student’s name, and payment is differed until after graduation.
 Subsidized loans are much more desirable because the interest does not begin accumulating until after graduation.

 Work study allows the student to get a job on campus as part of the aid package.
 My understanding is that many on campus jobs are already open to all student applicants anyway, so I do not understand this as being a great addition to their aid package.
 The waiter jobs off campus might be much more lucrative as well.

 Radford is at the top of the table and has the most affordable cost of attendance.
 It became even better when they awarded Jr. the Red and White scholarship.